Create and manage shares for Delta Sharing

 To view a list of shares, run the following command using the Databricks CLI.

-databricks unity-catalog shares list
+databricks shares list

 To view details about a specific share, run the following command.

-databricks unity-catalog shares get --name <share-name>
+databricks shares get <share-name>

 View the recipients who have permissions on a share